gfranzini/tracer-manual/corpus-preparation.md

 ![corpora](/assets/corpora.png "Structure of the TRACER folder in the Mac Finder view.
 Deposit your .txt file in a new folder under data &amp;gt; corpora")

-**Important**: never use white-spaces in file names.
+**IMPORTANT: never use white-spaces in file names.**

 Next, make sure TRACER's configuration file points to your `.tx` file.
-For example, if your text file is called `KJV.txt`, locate the `SENTENCE\_FILE\_NAME` property in the configuration file and add the path of your file to the `value` attribute:
+For example, if your text file is called `KJV.txt`, locate the `SENTENCE_FILE_NAME` property in the configuration file and add the path of your file to the `value` attribute:

 ![path](/assets/path.png "The path to your .txt file must be specified in the tracer_config.xml file in the SENTENCE_FILE_NAME property.")